umdfiresa2024/research-corporate-sentiment/README.md

 ## 3.2 SEC EDGAR

 10-K documents summarize a company's financial performance and other important information including their environmental and emissions activity.
-By scraping the SEC EDGAR database, 10-K reports were collected for each company and then parsed by sentence to create a data collection of spreadsheets containing each sentence from each 10-K.
+By scraping the SEC EDGAR database, 10-K reports were collected for each company and then parsed by sentence to create a data collection of spreadsheets containing each sentence from each 10-K. After gathering companies from the FLIGHT database, we filtered the companies to only consider ones that are publicly traded.
+This ensures that they will be in the SEC EDGAR database since this database only has companies that are publicly traded.

 ## 3.3 BERT